SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 > If you're running this tutorial on a shared system (*e.g.* on Setonix at Pawsey), you should use one of the compute nodes rather than the login node.
 You can get this setup by using an interactive scheduler allocation, for instance on Setonix with Slurm:
 >
 > ```
-> salloc -n 1 -t 4:00:00 --reservation=UWAbioinformatics --account=courses01
+> salloc -n 1 -t 4:00:00 --account=courses01
+> module avail singularity
-> module load singularity/3.11.4-slurm
+> module load singularity/xxx
 > ```
 > {: .bash}
 >